tigershi/spring-boot-netty-http-web/README.md

 # Netty http server with spring-boot

-  netty-http-server is base on netty4.x.
+  netty-mvc-web is base on netty4.x.
 It can provide nio, epoll(linux os), io_uring(linux os) server and restful style MVC framework，use as mirco-server and integrate with spring-boot seamlessly.
 It also can annotate the implementation (response json body, requestbody , requestparameter, pathvalue parameter auto-inject), interceptor, restful-controller, listener and exceptionHandler function

 ## advantages